fermyon/summer-of-spin/Challenge-4/README.md

   - You don't have to implement any form of authentication.
 You can assume that only the players have access to the endpoint and that each player can only update their record.
   - If there is no player with provided number, return an error response.
   - If an invalid value is provided in the calories field, return an error response.

+[This article](https://developer.fermyon.com/spin/v2/key-value-store-tutorial) on the Fermyon blog is a good starting point on how to use the Spin Key-Value store.